What do you Notice?

 A Simple Truth

 The more athletes are encouraged to notice what is happening in the game, the more they learn.
 And the more they understand the game, the better their decisions become.
-This is the core of game-based learning — not telling athletes what to do, but giving them the tools to recognise and understand the game for themselves.
+This is the core of game-based learning approaches for example— not an overreliance on telling athletes what to do, but giving them the tools to recognise and understand the game for themselves.

 Great players don’t just react.
 They understand what is happening around them.